-Grief A Pilgrimage offers a unique perspective on grief.
-Combining reflections and experiences from her own life as a bereaved person and as a counsellor, Linda Espie takes us on a journey of self-discovery; sharing wisdom about life, love and loss.
+Grief a Pilgrimage offers a unique perspective on grief.
+Combining reflections and experiences from her own life as a bereaved person and counsellor, Linda Espie takes us on a journey of self-discovery, sharing wisdom about life, love, and loss.

 Allan Kellehear, PhD., FAcSSEmeritus ProfessorUniversity of Bradford, EnglandHonorary Professor in Family MedicineDivision of Palliative Care, McMaster University Medical School, Canada.